Skip to Content

 They like temperatures on the warmer side but will suffer if the mercury rises too high or dips too low.

-If you live in cooler climates, you will have to overwinter your Macho fern indoors or in a protected greenhouse environment.
+If you live in cooler climates, you must overwinter your Macho fern indoors or in a protected greenhouse.

 Humidity

 Optimum humidity levels are critical for a Macho fern to thrive.
 All tropical plants love humid conditions, but ferns, in particular, need high humidity to grow lush, healthy foliage.
-A Macho fern typically enjoys humidity levels higher than 70% in its native habitat.
+A Macho fern typically enjoys humidity above 70% in its native habitat.

 Due to their high humidity preference, Macho ferns are the perfect plant to grow in bathrooms.

-Given there is adequate natural light in your bathroom, you can fill the whole place with Macho ferns to enjoy the humidity, and for you to fill every space, there is in your home with plants.
+Given adequate natural light in your bathroom, you can fill the whole place with Macho ferns to enjoy the humidity and fill every space in your home with plants.

-In typical indoor environments, especially in the winters, humidity levels are too low, and tropical plants such as the Macho fern are prone to suffer.
+In typical indoor environments, especially in the winter, humidity levels are too low, and tropical plants such as the Macho fern are prone to suffer.

 To notch up on the humidity levels for your plant, you can use a pebble tray filled with water.
 Using a humidifier is also a good idea if you have more plants that need high humidity.